Why a NIF?

 The AppSignal for Elixir integration relies on a NIF that calls out to a library to do the heavy lifting, written in Rust.
-Its job is to receive data from the Elixir side, normalize it and write it to a separate agent process over a Unix socket.
+Its job is to receive data from the Elixir app, normalize it and write it to a separate agent process over a Unix socket.
 The agent then sends the data to AppSignal.com periodically for further processing.
+See our how AppSignal operates page more information about how our agent works.

-While using NIF's has inherent risks, using one in this case has several advantages:
+While using a NIF has inherent risks, using one in this case has several advantages:

 - Overhead is very low.
 The functions in the NIF do nothing more than receive data and send it to a worker thread, so that the C function can return immediately.
 It's designed to be as fast as possible while having very little impact on the calling thread, and generate minimal garbage collection load.